octvitasut/fshark/README.md

-# Fshark - The best PCAP Handler
+# Fshark - The best pcap handler

 No. | Protocol | Supported Standards | Status
 --- | -------- | ------------------- | ---